kdakn/SceneRenderingWithRayTracing/README.md

 - L_transmit = RT_trace_ray(scene, hit_loc + eps * D_transmit, D_transmit, lights, depth - 1)
 - color += L_transmit * (1 - reflectivity)

-- Then, it recursively traces the transmitted ray using the RT_trace_ray function.
+Then, it recursively traces the transmitted ray using the RT_trace_ray function.
 This simulates the continuation of the ray through the transparent material, and the return value is stored as L_transmit.
 Also, calculation for L_transmit is:
 - L_transmit = RT_trace_ray(scene, hit_loc + eps * D_transmit, D_transmit, lights, depth - 1).

-- Calculates the contribution of transmission to the final color by multiplying L_transmit with (1 - reflectivity).
-This step accounts for the portion of light that is transmitted through the material.
-- Finally, after rendered we reached this image in [Figure 13](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint6.png).
+Finally, after rendered we reached this image in [Figure 13](https://github.com/kdakn/SceneRenderingWithRayTracing/blob/main/renders_for_readme/checkpoint6.png).